THRIVE - Youth Leader

 21st to 31st July, Caribbean regional camp

 We depart Copenhagen airport at 6am on the 12th July, so expect the team to stay overnight the night before in Copenhagen so we can start to get to know each other and ensure we arrive on time.
+On arrival in Trinidad we will take the ferry (like the Molslinjen) to Tobago and stay with families of local participants for a couple of days.

 If you have more questions, contact one of the two team leaders: Adric Constantinou-Etheredge adric@fdf.dk or crossculture@fdf.dk